The likely reason you can't get WESH channel 2.1 the NBC affiliate in Orlando is likely the fault of your TV antenna not the TV station.

-- WESH transmits a VHF signal while all other Orlando stations transmit UHF signals.
+WESH transmits a VHF TV signal while all other Orlando stations transmit UHF signals.

-If most areas of the U.S. have VHF TV stations why would anyone designed an antenna that performs poorly on VHF signals?
+Most areas of the U.S. have VHF TV stations why would anyone designed a TV antenna that performs poorly on VHF signals?
 The answer is physics and aesthetics.

 The aesthetics are probably clear by now.
 If the antenna must be longer and wider to receive the VHF signal of WESH it will be less appealing to the eye.
 In fact most people refer to antennas that will perform equally well for both VHF and UHF signal as "ugly" or "old fashion".
 It's no secret that people prefer smaller out of sight antennas so antenna designers are disregarding performance in favor of aesthetics.
 It's all about sales and not so much performance.

 Just because I say it, doesn't make it true.